Tuvalu Rugby Union

 The Tuvalu Rugby Union, or TRU, is the governing body for rugby union in Tuvalu.
+It also organises the Rugby Sevens competitions.
 It was established in 2007 and is a full member of the Federation of Oceania Rugby Unions (FORU), which is the regional governing body for rugby in Oceania.

 Tuvalu participates in the Rugby Sevens competitions at the Pacific Games and the Oceania Sevens Championship.